trsdln/boo/README.md

 ## Todos:

-[ ] write detailed documentation about each deployment platform [ ] add configuration examples
+- [ ] write detailed documentation about each deployment platform
+- [ ] add configuration examples
+- [ ] describe addtional keys for other commands